 With the opioid epidemic sweeping across the country, the spotlight has been on several of the most potent types of opioids.
-Methadone, often sold under the brand name Dolophine, started making headlines in 2012 after an early study released by the Center for Disease Control showed that methadone alone counted for nearly one-third of all opioid related deaths in the United States.
+Methadone, often sold under the brand name Dolophine, started making headlines after an early study released by the Center for Disease Control showed that methadone alone counted for nearly one-third of all opioid-related deaths in the United States.
 Since then, methadone addiction has adversely affected people across the country.

 The Opioid Epidemic In America